 Some E-DVA telephony termination ports may be used by security systems which may require the removal of DCbias to signal an alarm state.
-The enabling of the DCbiasSig element which enables/disables the DCbias management per provisioned values on a per telephony port basis will provide selective management of the DCbias signaling on a per telephony port basis.
+The E-DVA supports provisioning of the Off Hook state Dcbias by following the requirements on loop-voltage management in [RST E-UE PROV].